Firelands128/photo_gallery/README.md

     ),
 )
 ```
-Width and height is only available on Android API 21+ or iOS platform
+Width and height is only available on Android API 21+ or iOS platform.
+High quality is only available on iOS platform.
 * Displaying a full size image

 You can use PhotoProvider to display the full size image (here with the help of dependency [transparent_image](https://pub.dev/packages/transparent_image)):